zceceal/comp0034-wk4/README.md

 - Create a folder called `tests`.
 Refer to the [pytest documentation](https://docs.pytest.org/en/7.1.x/explanation/goodpractices.html#choosing-a-test-layout-import-rules) for alternate test directory structures.
-- Create a Python test file in the `tests` folder called `test_routes.py` and another called `test_browser.py`.
+- Create a Python test file in the `tests` folder called `test_routes.py`.
 You will add the tests to this.
 - Create an empty Python file in the `tests` folder called `conftest.py`.
 You will add the fixtures to this.

 ### 3. Install your app code

 You should have an a `pyproject.toml`.

-In the Terminal of your IDE, install your code using `pip unstall -e .`
+In the Terminal of your IDE, install your code using `pip install -e .`

 Note: The `.` is part of the command and not a typo!

 If you don't have a `pyproject.toml` then you need to create one.
-The minimum you need is:
+Include the following:

 ```toml
 [project]